AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 ```dax
 Profit Margin % = DIVIDE([Total Profit Margin], [Revenue], 0)
 ```
 Calculates margin as a percentage of revenue.
-The `0` in `DIVIDE()` returns zero instead of an error when revenue is null — critical for markets like Bengaluru where the result is negative but must still render.
+The `0` in `DIVIDE()` returns zero instead of an error when revenue is null critical for markets like Bengaluru, where the result is negative, but must still render.

 ---